pinkisharma1984/Advanced-data-analysis/README.md

 ## Techniques:
 Exploratory Analysis

-Data Cleaning and Preprocessing :The aggregated raw dataset required cleaning prior to commencing with data exploration or analysis.
+Data Cleaning and Preprocessing :
+The aggregated raw dataset required cleaning prior to commencing with data exploration or analysis.
 Data containing “NA'', or “0”, or a mathematical operator, such as “<”, was identified and removed from the dataset.

-Used to analyze the data is Linear Discriminant Analysis Logistic regression
+Used to analyze the data is Linear Discriminant Analysis

+Logistic regression